KianJay/Todo/README.md

 Simply, Put the today's tasks and cross off it! when done!

 ## Motivation
-To practice React.js/ Hooks and SCSS features, I implemented basic To-Do application.
+To practice React.js/ Hooks and Sass features, I implemented basic To-Do application.

 ## Stacks And Libraries
-Built with React.js, SCCS and Netlify to deploy the [application](https://dazzling-spence-b8b00a.netlify.com)
+Built with React.js, Sass and Netlify to deploy the [application](https://dazzling-spence-b8b00a.netlify.com)

 ## To set-up
 run npm i && npm start for both client and server side to start the development server